A comprehensive spatial-temporal infection model: Conclusions

 \section{Conclusions}

-We used an analogy with chemical reaction engineering processes to model the growth and spreading of human-transmitted infections, such as COVID-19 and influenza.
+In this paper we used an analogy with chemical reaction engineering processes to model the growth and spreading of human-transmitted infections, such as COVID-19 and influenza.
 The basis of the model is the assumption of three distinct populations, as in the celebrated SIR model, which are mapped into equivalent chemical species.
 An important first result from this formulation is that the relevant quantities are population densities (specifically, areal spatial densities) and not total populations, as is in the SIR model.
 These satisfy partial differential equations, with spatial mobilities included through diffusion and advection.
 Spatial density effects are then incorporated into the kinetic constant of the infection growth, hence into the key parameter $R_0$, which becomes an explicitly function of spatial densities, and found to decrease with the extent of the contagion.
 Incorporating a spatial density dependence in contagion kinetics is necessary, and consistent with health guidelines and droplet dynamics.

-In the absence of diffusion, and assuming spatially uniform profiles, the results revert to a modified version of the SIR model, in a geometry recognized as a “batch reactor”.
-We find that if were to identify an effective SIR-like $R_0$, it would be smaller than when spatial effects are ignored, which is the standard SIR case.
+In the case of perfect mixing, where profiles are spatially uniform, the results revert to a modified version of the SIR model, in a geometry recognized as a “batch reactor”.
+We find that if were to identify an effective SIR-like $R_0$, it would be smaller than when spatial effects (namely, density effects) on the kinetic coefficient are ignored, which is the standard SIR case.
 The infection curves are found to be largely independent of initial conditions, the effect of which is simply to delay the onset of the infection.
 Analogous results hold when a ban on “imported infection” is applied, which also only affects to delay the onset of the epidemic, assuming that $R_0$ is not modified.
 Small fluctuations in the initial conditions have a minimal effect on the ensemble behavior.
 However, this is not the case when the fluctuations are significant in space or in time, in which case they result into non-trivial ensemble averages.
 Using the density-dependent $R_0$ we can readily model the effect of the equivalent of a commute between “home” and “work”, or “suburban” and “urban”, to obtain an effective $R_0$, which is found to be equal to the arithmetic mean weighted by the exposure time.